-- 4 Part 1.
-Introduction
+Part 1.
+Introduction 5

-- 5 Preamble
+Preamble 5

-- 5 About Empowering Children Foundation
+About Empowering Children Foundation 5

-- 6 The aim of Child Protection Policy
+The aim of Child Protection Policy 6

-- 6 Child abuse
+Child abuse 6

-- 8 A glossary of basic terms
+A glossary of basic terms 7

-- 10 Part 2.
-Principles of providing support
+Part 2.
+Principles of providing support 9

-- 11 General rules
+General rules 9

-- 12 Withholding help
+Withholding help 10

-- 12 Releasing information
+Releasing information 10

-- Rules for indirect contact with the child/in children's matters

-- Rules for a safe relationship between an employee/collaborator and a child
+Rules for a safe relationship between an employee/collaborator and a child 10

-- 13 Principles of safe peer relationships

-- Protection of image rights and personal information of the child and the caregivers
+Protection of image rights and personal information of the child and the caregivers 11

-- 15 Part 3.
-Preventing child abuse
+Part 3.
+Preventing child abuse 13

-- 16 Education and research
+Education and research 13

-- 16 Recruitment and introduction of new employees
+Recruitment and introduction of new employees 13

-- 18 Part 4.
-Intervention in cases of suspected child abuse
+Part 4.
+Intervention in cases of suspected child abuse 15

-- 20 Part 5.
-Policy implementation and monitoring
+Part 5.
+Policy implementation and monitoring 17

-- 22 Appendix 1.
-Allocation of duties regarding the implementation of Child Protection Policy
+Appendix 1.
+Allocation of duties regarding the implementation of Child Protection Policy 18